 Skip to main content

-The Phase 2 curriculum provides comparable, high-quality, foundational clinical experiences through inpatient and ambulatory block rotations.
+The Phase 2 curriculum provides comparable, high-quality clinical experiences through inpatient and ambulatory block rotations.

-You’ll begin the year by participating in the Transition to Clerkships (TTC) course.
-During this foundational experience, you will have the opportunity to hone clinical skills and receive the necessary clerkship overviews and trainings in preparation to enter the clinical learning environment.
+You’ll begin the year by participating in the Transition to Clerkships course (TTC).
+This foundational experience gives you the opportunity to hone clinical skills and receive additional training necessary to enter the clinical learning environment full time.

-Your clerkships are delivered as five 8-week block rotations inclusive of our seven core disciplines.
-You’ll end each clerkship block with a Bridge Week.
+Your clerkships are delivered in five 9-week block rotations inclusive of our seven core disciplines.

-During the Bridge Week, you will complete any remaining assignments, sit for your medical knowledge exam and have orientation for the next clerkship experience.
-Bridge weeks also afford you the opportunity to explore subspecialty areas of interest, conduct research, follow up on continuity patients and/or meet with mentors and advisors.
+Each clerkship includes a Bridge Week, in which you complete any remaining assignments, sit for your medical knowledge exam and have orientation for the next clerkship experience.
+Bridge weeks also allow you to explore subspecialty areas of interest, conduct research, follow up on continuity patients and/or meet with mentors and advisors.

 A final two-week experience, Transition to Phase 3, lets you reflect on your experiences during the clerkship year to ensure competency of core clinical skills and to prepare you for transition into the more advanced clinical experiences in Phase 3.